Case Study 1

 Case Study 2

-Dan and Rachael were a single income family with young adult children out of the house, in fact the last had just graduated H.S. and was leaving for college.
+Dan and Rachael were a single income family with young adult children out of the house, in fact,0 the last child had just graduated H.S. and was leaving for college.
 They were excited and planning to retire in 2-3 years while in their mid-50's.
 But Dan was blind-sided by some unknown debt.
 Consequently, he had concerns about their transition to retirement and wanted a second look to validate the viability of their plan.
 After reviewing their unique circumstances, it became apparent that the retirement they had been anticipating required some tweaks due to debt, expenses and the retirement cash-flow.
-We role-played on how to have this conversation with his spouse so they could have an honest and loving dialogue on the situation and engage in a meaningful conversation to address some difficult choices.
+Dan and I role-played on how to have this conversation with Rachael so they could have an honest and loving dialogue on the situation and engage in a meaningful conversation to address some difficult choices.

-As a result of our working together, the couple sold their home, paid off over $155,000 in non-mortgage debt, downsized into a rental.
+As a result of our working together, the Rachael and Dan sold their home, paid off over $155,000 in non-mortgage debt, downsized into a rental.

 The additional cash flow has enabled them to: